Leukoplakia is a condition that causes white patches or plaques to develop on the tongue and mucosa in the mouth.

 - bottom of the mouth under the tongue

-In some cases, leukoplakia patches also affect other regions of the body aside from the mouth.
-Of these areas, the genitals are most frequently affected.
+In some cases, leukoplakia patches also affect other regions of the body, most often the genitals.

 When to see a doctor

-People should see a doctor if they develop leukoplakia symptoms that include:
+People should see a doctor to check for oral cancer if they notice the following symptoms:

 - white patches speckled with raised, red regions